Employer mandate overview

 Effective July 16, 2014, the employer mandate no longer applies to insured plans issued in the U.S. territories (Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa and the Northern Mariana Islands).
 A territory may enact a comparable provision under its own law.

-Each year, public Exchanges should send Section 1411 Certification notices to employers that may owe a penalty for not complying with the Employer Mandate.
-These notices will alert employers if any of their employees received a subsidy through the Exchange.
-Employers that receive these notices will have 90 days to file an appeal if they feel the eligibility determination was made in error.
-Employers should become familiar with the appeals process and ensure their health benefits records are complete and accurate.
+Each year, public Marketplaces should send notices to employers that may owe a penalty for not complying with the employer mandate.
+These notices will alert employers if any of their employees received a subsidy through the Marketplace.

 Read more about the employer notice process from the Centers for Medicare and Medicaid Services.